Playtronica/biotron-firmware/COMMANDS.md

 1) 0 if it is disabled
 2) 1 if it is enabled

+### Set note off control
+(Function Number Byte = 10)

+Controls time to note off plant note.
+If it is lower 100, last notes will be turned off faster, then next note.
+Has 1 parameter

+1) Percent of current plant BPM. (from 1 to 100)

 ## CC commands
 Its more simplified type of commands than bytes commands.
 You can send it by terminal, by more often they send automatically by sequencer.
 All of them have the same syntax.